Article 4: Committees

 (c) In considering any matter referred to it and prior to its report to the Faculty Council, the committee provides reasonable opportunity for comment upon the matter by members of the faculty and of the student body.

 (a) The Faculty Athletics Committee consists of twelve members elected by the voting faculty.
 The faculty athletics representative, if not otherwise an elected member of the Faculty Athletics Committee, is an ex officio member of the committee.
-[Amended April 23, 2004, to reflect adoption of § 3-4; Amended 2/19/16.]
+[Amended February 19, 2016.]

-(b) The committee informs and represents the faculty and advises the chancellor on any aspect of athletics, including, but not limited to, the academic and broader University experience for varsity student athletes and the general conduct and operation of the University’s athletic program.
-[Amended 2/19/16]
+(b) The committee informs and represents the faculty and advises the chancellor on any aspect of athletics, including, but not limited to, the academic and broader university experience for varsity student athletes and the general conduct and operation of the University’s athletic program.
+[Amended February 19, 2016.]

 (c) As to members of the General Faculty, grievances within the committee’s jurisdiction include matters directly related to a faculty member’s employment status and institutional relationships within the University, except for those within the jurisdiction of the Faculty Hearings Committee or arising from the termination of an administrative appointment.